Web3bazaar/mainnet-contracts/README.md

 ## 🔄 Smart contract state machine:

-The contract handles a state machine within in order to determine and limit the parties interaction with it according to the actions already performed.
+The contract handles a state machine within in order to determine and limit the methods that are interactable according to the actions already performed by the parties.

 | State    | Description |
 | ---          | ---        |